Teuku Jacob

 Teuku Jacob (6 December 1929 – 17 October 2007) was an Indonesian paleoanthropologist.
 As a student of Gustav Heinrich Ralph von Koenigswald in the 1950s, Jacob claimed to have discovered and studied numerous specimens of Homo erectus.
 He came to international prominence as a vocal critic of scientists who believed remains discovered in Flores belonged to a new species in the genus Homo, Homo floresiensis.

+Early life

+Teuku Jacob was born on 6 December 1929 in Peureulak, East Aceh, to parents Soeleiman and Tjut Kariman.
+He was the youngest of three children.

+From childhood he attended HIS Poesaka in Peureulak in 1936 and HIS Langsa in 1938, completing his primary education in 1942.
+He then studied at Kokumin Gakkö in Langsa during 1942–1943, followed by Sekolah Tygakkö until 1945.
+After the Indonesian National Revolution, he pursued secondary education at Sekolah Menengah Tinggi Kutaraja in Banda Aceh from 1946 to 1949.